Lingomat/bomradar/readme.md

 ## BOM Radar

-This is a quick 'n dirty rendition of the Australian Bureau of Meteorologies' weather radar viewer as a web component.
+This is weather radar viewer based on the data from the Australian Bureau of Meteorology.

-It was motivated by wanting to build the BOM radar into small dedicated displays, e.g. as Raspberry Pi and a little LCD, without all of the extraneous cruft of the BOM radar loop viewer.
+It was motivated by wanting to build the BOM radar into small dedicated displays, e.g. as Raspberry Pi and a little LCD, without all of the extraneous cruft of the BOM website radar viewer.
+It is not intended to be used on public web sites.
+I don't work for the BOM.

-As a web component it is ridiculously easy to integrate with any web site, regardless of JavaScript frameworks.
-Unlike the BOM's 1990s-tech viewer, it does not rely on refreshing and a server side script to provide a list of frames.
-It guesses when the next frame might be available and fetches continuously.
+The web component may be integrated into any web view regardless of JavaScript frameworks.
+Unlike the BOM's 1990s-tech viewer, it does not rely on refreshing and a server side scripts to provide a list of frames.
+It calculates when the next frame will be available and fetches continuously.
+It supports loops of a longer length than the BOM viewer.
 A Canvas is used to render the animated images and the component supports resizing.

-It's possible to cut off the overlays of the images.
-This is only appropriate if you have acknowledged the BOM elsewhere on a public page, or it's just being used for a private project.

 ## Using this component